outpostHQ/website/content/reference/elements/nu-card.md

+---
+title: nu-card
+type: element
-A **region** element.
+description: A region element.
 It is used to visually and semantically separate a part of the content.
+---

 ## Usage